 For the purposes of 'Low Rise Medium Density' development as permitted through Part 3B of the Code SEPP, this Part is to be considered in the design and assessment of manor houses and multi dwelling housing (terraces).
+Refer to the Code SEPP for the land use definitions of manor houses and multi dwelling housing (terraces).
 Development is to comply with the provisions of this part, as well as other relevant parts of this DCP.
 Where there are inconsistencies, the provisions of this Part shall prevail to the extent of the inconsistency.